Research project highlights

 - Director – Professor Nicole Rinehart

-- National Inclusion (All Abilities) Manager – Logan Whitaker
+- National Inclusion (All Abilities) Manager – Tim Nield

-- Research fellows – Dr Carmel Sivaratnam, Dr Tamara May, and Dr Nicole Papadopolous
+- Senior Research Fellows – Dr Tamara May, and Dr Nicole Papadopolous, Dr Carmel Sivaratnam

 ALLPlay Footy, the first initiative within ALLPlay, is designed to support children with developmental challenges or disability to feel comfortable, engaged, and enjoy participating on the footy field.
-To understand the benefits of participating in organised sport such as Auskick at a young age for children with disability, this program will examine the physical, emotional, and social improvements in 5–12 year old children with a disability using a pre-post study design, as well as a community survey.
+To understand the benefits of participating in organised sport such as NAB AFL Auskick at a young age for children with disability, this program will examine the physical, emotional, and social improvements in 5–12 year old children with a disability or developmental challenges using a pre-post study design, as well as a community survey.

-Benefits will be investigated by comparing children involved in the Auskick program over this period with those who are not.
-Understanding the personal and family benefits of children with disability participating in organised sport will inform future evidence-based practice where sport such as Auskick may be prescribed from a young age to help aid the mental and physical development of these children.
+Benefits will be investigated by comparing children involved in the NAB AFL Auskick program over this period with those who are not.
+Understanding the personal and family benefits of children with disability participating in organised sport will inform future evidence-based practice where sport such as NAB AFL Auskick may be prescribed from a young age to help aid the mental and physical development of these children.

 ALLPlay Footy is funded by Moose Toys ($1 million), Jonathan and Simone Wenig, and the National Disability Insurance Agency (NDIA) as part of an Information, Linkages and Capacity Building (ILC) National Readiness Grant.
 The Geelong Community Foundation has provided an additional $60,000 for the 2017–2019 period to support the development of cerebral palsy-specific resources for the ALLPlay website.

-To enable children of all abilities and disabilities to participate in sport together – and ultimately enjoy the physical, social, emotional, and cognitive benefits of sport and recreation.
+The Inclusive Sports program aims to enable children of all abilities and disabilities to participate in sport together, and ultimately enjoy the physical, social, emotional and cognitive benefits of sport and recreation.

 The desktop review aims to identify all sporting clubs in Australia for which there is freely available web-based material for parents that includes information about the club’s inclusion approach or the specific opportunities they provide for children with a disability.
 Findings will be used to develop an online directory of inclusive sporting organisations that are freely available for parents, children, coaches and clubs seeking inclusive sporting opportunities for children in Australia.
 The community survey aims to understand what parents, sporting coaches and children feel are the barriers and facilitators to inclusive physical activity programs for Australian children (aged 4–17 years) with a disability.
 Finally, the coaches inclusion program aims to provide tips and resources to coaches on how to support children of all abilities.
 This program will be derived from information on which practices facilitate the inclusion of diverse children.

-Paradoxically, children with special needs are often excluded from sport but are the most susceptible to the problems that sport and recreation address, such as lifestyle diseases, social isolation and mental illness.
-The Inclusive Sports Program is designed to address this paradox.
+Paradoxically, children living with disability or developmental challenges are often excluded from sport but are the most susceptible to the problems that sport and recreation address, such as lifestyle diseases, social isolation and mental illness.
+The Inclusive Sports program is designed to address this paradox.

-ALLPlay BETTAFooty is an evidence-based, culturally-tailored training program and toolkit to help Aboriginal and Torres Strait Islander communities identify children with developmental disabilities and enable them to participate in local NAB Auskick football via the ALLPlay program.
+AllPlay Footy/Aboriginal and Torres Straight Islander is an evidence-based, culturally-tailored training program and toolkit to help Aboriginal and Torres Strait Islander communities identify children with developmental challenges and enable them to participate in local NAB AFL Auskick football via the ALLPlay program.

-NDIA has continued their support of the ALLPlay program, providing 12 months of pilot funding for ALLPlay BETTAFooty through an ILC National Readiness Grant of $493,917.
-Also previously having contributed to the development of the ALLPlay Footy Auskick program, Moose Toys, ALLPlay’s main philanthropic donor, have generously donated another $1 million over four years to support the ongoing development of the ALLPlay BETTAFooty program as a national initiative.
+The NDIA has continued its support of the ALLPlay program, providing 12 months of pilot funding for ALLPlay BETTAFooty through an ILC National Readiness Grant of $493,917.
+Also previously having contributed to the development of the ALLPlay Footy NAB AFL Auskick program, Moose Toys, ALLPlay’s main philanthropic donor, has generously donated another $1 million over four years to support the ongoing development of the ALLPlay Footy/Aboriginal and Torres Straight Islander program as a national initiative.

 ALLPlay Dance (2017–2018)